lynsei/dockistry/README.md

 - We embrace [12-factor methods](http://12factor.net/)
 - 100% Afero GPL code with enterprise capabilities out-of-the-box
 - We intend to offer enterprise services and world class support alongside the apps web build which utilize this platform.
-- We also offer best-in-class encryption & compliance for HIPAA, HITECH, and GLBA.
+- We also offer DefaultSecure Let's Encrypt on SSL via Nginx-Proxy by default (automatic for all docker 443 hosts)

 ```bash